StuyPulse/team694.github.io/about/mentors/woodieflowers/jeanne/index.md

 one of the key volunteers in our FIRST Robotics program in NYC ….
 She is an ambassador … for FIRST and her efforts have gotten us new financial sponsors and coaches/mentors for new teams.”
-Jeanne also acts as a liaison between Stuypulse and FIRST.
+Jeanne also acts as a liaison between StuyPulse and FIRST.
 She mobilized our team throughout the beta testing process.
 Her blog has helped record the growth of our team and her presence has encouraged many female students to join FIRST.